RealTreasury/business-case-builder/docs/END_TO_END_WORKFLOW.md

 ## 2. User Form Submission (Public)

-* A public user completes the multi-step form rendered by `templates/business-case-form.php`.
+- A public user completes the multi-step form rendered by `templates/business-case-form.php`.
-* Input data is sanitized and stored for downstream processing.
+- Input data is sanitized and stored for downstream processing.
+- `RTBCB_Category_Recommender::recommend_category()` scores the input against predefined categories.
+- `RTBCB_Calculator::calculate_category_refined_roi()` recomputes ROI using the category output.

 ## 3. Business Case Generation

-* `RTBCB_LLM::generate_business_case()` combines sanitized user inputs with ROI data and optional RAG context.
+- `RTBCB_LLM::generate_business_case()` combines sanitized user inputs with ROI data and optional RAG context.
-* The LLM returns JSON containing executive summaries, operational analysis, industry insights, and financial analysis blocks.
+- The LLM returns JSON containing executive summaries, operational analysis, industry insights, and financial analysis blocks.

-## 4. Category Recommendation

-* The plugin categorizes the user's challenges without an LLM.
-* `RTBCB_Category_Recommender::recommend_category()` scores the input against predefined categories and returns a recommendation with reasoning and confidence.

-## 5. Final Report Assembly
+## 4. Final Report Assembly

-* Outputs from the LLM and category recommender are merged with ROI calculations.
+- Outputs from the LLM and category recommender are merged with ROI calculations.
-* The result is rendered via `templates/comprehensive-report-template.php` and enhanced in `public/js/rtbcb-report.js` before being shown to the user.
+- The result is rendered via `templates/comprehensive-report-template.php` and enhanced in `public/js/rtbcb-report.js` before being shown to the user.